isomerpages/moe-yiochukangsec/_our-family/Parents Connect/Parent Support Group.md

 ---
 <div class="yck-component">
     <p>
-        At YCKSS, we engage parents through a series of Parent Engagement Sessions that address key topics and issues relevant to our students.
-Parents also participate actively in various school activities and events.
+        At YCKSS, we engage parents through a series of <a href="/our-family/parents-connect/workshops-events/">Parent Engagement Sessions</a> that address key topics and issues relevant to our students.
+Parents also participate actively in various <a href="/our-experience/in-our-school/">school activities</a> and events.
 These opportunities for involvement allow parents to connect with one another, share their experiences, and partner with the school in supporting the holistic development of their children.
     </p>
 </div>
 <div class="yck-component">